randdusing/cordova-plugin-bluetoothle/readme.md

 ## Limitations / Issues ##

 * Warning: Phonegap, Android, iOS and Objective C are all very new to me.
-* iOS doesn't prompt user to enable Bluetooth if disabled like Android does.
-It's probably possible, but I just forgot until right before comitting the latest changes.
+* <del>iOS doesn't prompt user to enable Bluetooth if disabled like Android does.
+It's probably possible, but I just forgot until right before comitting the latest changes.</del> This is now configurable using the "request" property in initialize.
 * Tested with a heart rate monitor, so some scenarios especially those involving writing characteristics may not work as I was unable to test it.
 If you run into an issue, log it and I'll try to fix it.
 If you let me borrow a device, I can probably fix it even quicker. :)
-* Limited to connecting to a single device at a time (Pretty sure it's feasible and not too difficult to implement, but a low priorty for my original project)
+* Limited to connecting to a single device at a time (Pretty sure it's feasible and not too difficult to implement, but a low priorty for my original project) ** Hope to begin working on this starting in July
-* All discovery, read and write operations must be done sequentially. i.e read characteristic x1234, wait for read result, read characteristic x5678, wait for read result, etc. More info on http://stackoverflow.com/questions/18011816/has-native-android-ble-gatt-implementation-synchronous-nature (Eventually queuing could be added, but a low priority for my original project)
+* <del>All discovery, read and write operations must be done sequentially. i.e read characteristic x1234, wait for read result, read characteristic x5678, wait for read result, etc. More info on http://stackoverflow.com/questions/18011816/has-native-android-ble-gatt-implementation-synchronous-nature (Eventually queuing could be added, but a low priority for my original project)</del> There's now support for multiple operations.
+For example, you can write characteristic A or read characteristic B while subscribed to characteristic C.
-* No support for Windows Phone currently. **Update: Windows Phone 8.1 supports Bluetooth LE and devices are pretty cheap, so this will be a priority as soon as it's released
+* <del>No support for Windows Phone currently. **Update: Windows Phone 8.1 supports Bluetooth LE and devices are pretty cheap, so this will be a priority as soon as it's released.
+Originally planned to buy a Windows 8.1 Phone before moving to Korea, but the one I wanted did come out in time.
+Still deciding what to do.
 * Disconnecting and quickly reconnecting causes issues on Android.
 The device becomes connected again, but then quickly disconnects.
 Adding a timeout before reconnecting fixed the issue for me.
 I'm not sure if this is a problem with the plugin or Android's Bluetooth LE implementation.
 * For subscribing, indication hasn't been tested since my heart rate monitor doesn't support it.
 * Characteristic properties are not returned during discovery.
 If anyone requests this, I should be able to add it fairly easily.
 * Characteristic and descriptor permissions are not returned during discovery.
 If anyone requests this, I should be able to add it fairly easily, at least for Android. iOS doesn't appear to use permissions.

-* To build wp8.1 app need some changes.
+##How to start with Windows Phone 8.1##

 ## Discovery Android vs iOS ##